Logo What's After the Movie

 Who plays the lead role of Cody Jarrett?

-Discover the awards and nominations received by White Heat.
-Explore the history of White Heat and its cast and crew.
+Discover all the awards and nominations received by White Heat, from Oscars to film festival honors.
+Learn how White Heat and its cast and crew have been recognized by critics and the industry alike.

 The 22nd Academy Awards 1950